Transgender history: Peru

 Prior to the 16th century arrival of Spanish conquistadors, the Inca Empire and their Moche predecessors revered third-gender persons and organized their society around an Andean cosmovision that made room for masculine and feminine ambiguity based in "complementary dualism."
 Third-gender shamans as ritual practitioners were subject to violence as the Spanish suppressed pre-colonial worldviews.

 In 2014, the Peruvian Constitutional Court ruled against a transgender woman changing her gender on her national identity document, but in October 2016 the court reversed the earlier decision, acknowledging "people are not only defined by their biological sex, but one must also take into consideration their psychic and social reality."
-Following this, trans people in Peru can apply to a judge for a gender change without undergoing sex reassignment surgery.
+Following this, transgender people in Peru can petition a judge for a legal gender change without having undergone sexual reassignment surgery.

 Uruguay

-In 2018, Uruguay passed a law granting rights to transgender people, giving them the right to sex reassignment surgery and hormones paid for by the Uruguayan state.
-The law also mandates that a minimum number of transgender people be given public jobs.
-Transgender people can now self-identify and change their legal names without needing approval from a judge.
-In addition, transgender people who faced persecution during the 1973 to 1985 military dictatorship will receive compensation.
-The law also lets people under 18 legally change names without the previous requirement of parents' or a court's approval.
+In 2018, Uruguay passed a law granting rights to transgender people, entitling them to gender confirmation surgery and hormones paid for by the state.
+The law also mandates that a number of transgender people receive public jobs.
+Transgender people can now specify their gender identity and change their legal name without requiring approval from a judge.
+In addition, transgender people who suffered persecution during the Uruguayan military dictatorship from 1973 to 1985 will receive compensation.
+The law also allows minors (under 18) to legally change name without prior parental or court approval.

 Asia

-Ancient Sumer and Assyria

-In Sumer, androgynous trans priests known as gala used a women's-speech dialect called eme-sal and sometimes took female names.
-During the Akkadian period, similar people known as kurgarrū and assinnu served Ishtar wearing feminine clothing and performing dances in her temples; the goddess was believed to transform them from masculine to feminine.

-In ancient Assyria, transgender cult prostitutes took part in public processions, singing, dancing, wearing costumes and sometimes women's clothes, carrying feminine symbols, and even at times performing the act of giving birth.